Designing a more mindful YouTube experience

 Design changes to facilitate mindful usage

-With close to 3 billion active users worldwide, YouTube still benefits if some spend less time on the platform.
-Its entertainment and education values and the long-standing brand name are competitive factors that emerging platforms can't benefit from.
-While it's difficult to significantly change how the platform works without impacting its revenue or harming the user experience, there are smaller changes that can reduce distractions on the platform and encourage users to manage their screen time:
+YouTube still benefits if some users spend less time on the platform.
+Its entertainment and education values and the long-standing brand name are competitive factors that many emerging platforms can't benefit from.
+There are small changes that can reduce distractions and encourage users to manage their screen time without significantly altering how the platform works.

 Design